-MS. VIOLET FORD: You started getting into the issue around Inuit women and girls specifically.
-Do that that's really important to draw attention to the conditions faced by Inuit in the Arctic region.
+DR. DALEE SAMBO DOROUGH: Yeah.
+I think that that's really important to draw attention to the conditions faced by Inuit in the Arctic region.
 As you may have already heard, at the national level, and I'm sure you're all aware that Inuit are not governed under the Indian Act so the experience with modern day land claims agreements and a realm of other issues, a broad realm of other issues, create a really different experience than Indigenous women and girls, and First Nations or Metis communities.
 And in addition, there are other unique dimensions of the north that require distinct responses to the reality of conditions faced by Inuit women and girls.